PedroPaesD/Titanic-Kaggle/README.md

-# Titanic Survival Prediction with Machine Learning
+# Titanic Survival Prediction with Machine Learning: Logistic x Linear Regression

 This project uses the classic [Titanic dataset from Kaggle](https://www.kaggle.com/c/titanic) to predict the survival of passengers based on various features like age, sex, class, and fare.
 The repository contains a Python script for data preprocessing and model training using `scikit-learn`.